Cutting directed ribbon graphs and recursion for volumes of the combinatorial moduli spaces: Curves on ribbon graphs and surgeries:

-Let $R$ a ribbon graph on $M$ and $\Gamma$ a curve.
-We can define the ribbon graph $R_\Gamma$ obtained by cutting $R$ along $\Gamma$ (see figure (\ref{figribcut})).
-It's not easy to define it by using ribbon graphs but it's straightforward for multi-arcs.\\

-If $A$ is a multi-arc and $\Gamma$ a multi-curve then up to isotopies I can assume than they are in miminal position, which means that they minimise their number of intersection.
-Then it possible to cut the surface along the curve and the result is a family of arcs on each connected components of $M_\Gamma$.
-There is possibly pairs of homotopic arcs but I identify and it define a multi-arc $A_\Gamma$ on $M_\Gamma$.
-If $A$ is filling then using the paragraph \ref{ribbon_filling_arc} $A_\Gamma$ is filling to.\\
+\begin{proof} If $A$ is a multi-arc and $\Gamma$ is a multi-curve, then, up to homotopy, we can assume that $A,\Gamma$ are in minimal position.
+This means that the intersections are transverse, and the multi-arc and the multi-curve minimize the number of intersection points up to homotopy.
+The fact that they intersect transversely makes it possible to cut the surface and the arcs along $\Gamma$.
+The result is a family $\tilde{A}_\Gamma$ of arcs on each connected component of $M_\Gamma$.
+If $A$ and $\Gamma$ are in minimal position, then by using the Bigon criterion (remark \ref{rem_bigon_criterion_2}), we can see that the arcs of $\tilde{A}_\Gamma$ are non trivial.
+There are possibly families of homotopic arcs in $\tilde{A}_\Gamma$; we identify the homotopic arcs and obtain a smaller family of arcs $A_\Gamma$ on $M_\Gamma$, which is now a multi-arc.
+If $m\in \Met(A)$ is a weight on $A$, it induces a weight on each arc of $\tilde{A}_\Gamma$.
+We sum the weights of the arcs that are identified and then define weights on the arcs of $A_\Gamma$.
+This construction defines a map: